sangho0n/hugo_blog/content/en/post/언리얼_GAS_연속공격/index.md

 ## Custom Ability Task

-In the previous post, we implemented jumping using the provided Jump ability.
-It was difficult to track the state as desired, and directly forcing the character to jump without a task made it challenging to address additional requirements.
+In the previous post, we implemented jumping using the provided Jump ability, but handling the state transitions as needed was not straightforward, and directly jumping the character from the ability made it challenging to adapt to additional requirements.
-Let's create a new Jump ability and task, and learn how to restrict the activation of different abilities based on states.
+Let's create a new Jump ability and task to learn how to restrict the activation of different abilities based on the character's state.

-### Implementation (cpp)
+### Implementation (C++)

-Following the **custom ability creation pattern** mentioned earlier, we shall create the Task:
+The custom Task implementation follows the **Custom Ability Task Creation Pattern** we mentioned earlier.
-><p>1.
-Declare a delegate that is broadcasted when the task is complete in the Ability Task<br>2.
-Declare a callback function to be bound to the delegate and bind it in the Ability<br>3.
-Use the ReadyForActivation method to enable the task to be executed after binding<br>4.
-End the ability in the method called by the delegate</p>
+- Declare a delegate that broadcasts when the Task has completed
+- Declare a callback function to be bound to this delegate in the Ability
+- Use the ReadyForActivation method to make the Task executable
+- End the Ability in the method called by the delegate

-In this case, the completion of the jump task is set to the landing of the jump animation, i.e., when the character's feet touch the ground.
+In this case, the Jump Task ends when the character lands, meaning when the character's feet touch the ground.
 ```c++
 // Task Implementation
 void UABAT_JumpAndWaitForLanding::Activate()